 E. coli, short for Escherichia coli, is a kind of bacteria found in the lower intestines of dogs and other mammals.
-Usually it is benign, but symptoms can appear in dogs when the bacteria concentration is too high and results in a disease called colibacillosis or E. coli infection.
+Usually it’s benign, but symptoms can appear in dogs when the bacteria concentration is too high and results in a disease called colibacillosis or E. coli infection.

-Symptoms can be serious in canines if it is not treated, and it can lead to blood poisoning.
+Symptoms can be serious in canines if it goes untreated, and it can lead to blood poisoning.
 It mostly affects very young puppies but can be found in dogs of any age.